Akshara-2311/Covid-19-detection-through-wearable-devices/README.md

   • Remedial measures for those identified with medium probability: Give instructions on personal care, health check-up, social distancing etc.

-Consider the scenario and implement in Flowgorithm.
+Consider the scenario and implement in c programming.
 Perform the following:
   1. Find out the number of persons with high temperature based on the standard temperature score.